Tax Guides

 Practical Implementation

-- Before each trip: Look up the per diem rate for your destination on GSA.gov
+1. Before travel: Look up destination per diem rate on GSA.gov

-- Keep transportation receipts: Airfare, car rental, parking, and other transportation costs are tracked separately
+4. Keep transportation receipts: Airfare, car rental, parking, and other transportation costs track separately

-- At year-end: Calculate your per diem deduction by multiplying the applicable M&IE rate by the number of full and partial travel days, then apply the 50% meal deduction limit
+5. At year-end: Calculate per diem deduction by multiplying applicable M&IE rate by full and partial travel days, then apply the 50% meal deduction limit

 The Bottom Line

-Per diem rates are one of the most underused tools in the business traveler’s tax toolkit.
-They simplify meal documentation, reduce audit risk (the IRS can’t argue with its own published rates), and in some cases actually increase your deduction over actual expenses.
+Per diem rates remain one of the most underused tools in the business traveler's tax toolkit.
+Benefits include simplified meal documentation, reduced audit risk (the IRS cannot dispute its own published rates), and potential deduction increases over actual expenses.